Estimating Breast Cancer Risk

 - Number of breast biopsies showing atypical hyperplasia

 Women with a 5-year risk of 1.67 percent or higher are classified as “high-risk.”
-A 5-year risk of 1.67 percent or higher is the FDA guideline for taking a risk-lowering drug (tamoxifen or raloxifene) to reduce breast cancer risk.
+A 5-year risk of 1.67 percent or higher is the FDA guideline for taking a risk-lowering drug to reduce breast cancer risk.

 Individual risk versus group risk